michhar/flask-simple-user-assignmet/README.md

 ## Troubleshooting

+* The `CryptographyDeprecationWarning` is a known issue.
+* Occasionally, the VM has an issue with deployment and an scp error will show up (`paramiko.ssh_exception.NoValidConnectionsError`).
+In this case, please delete the resource group in the Azure Portal and try the deployment agin.
 * Passwords for the VMs must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character that is not '\' or '-'.
 * To check for the user accounts present on the VM, ssh into the VM, and use the following command: